 Soon Bisham Abbey can be seen over the river.
 Going back to 1139, it was given to Anne of Cleves as part of her divorce settlement.
 From Henry VIII.
 It is now the National Sports Centre and home to the England football team.
 Soon after is Bispham Church.

 Round one more bend Marlow comes into view.
 The bridge, which was based upon Hammersmith Bridge opened in 1832.
 It is one of the two bridges designed by William Tierney Clarke.
-The other Is the chain bridge linking Buda with Pest.
+The other Is the Széchenyi Chain Bridge linking Buda with Pest.

 Percy Bische Shelley lived at Albion House in West Street, and it is here that Shelley wrote The Revolt of Islam.
 At the time his wife, Mary, wrote Frankenstein.
 Later, TS Elliot lived at No 31.